-The image is an ink jet print or a home printed image that has the special coating peeling away from the paper base.
-At first sight it just looks like a crack.
+The image is an inkjet print or a home-printed image that has the special coating peeling away from the paper base.
+At first sight, it just looks like a crack.
 Further investigation shows that 3 hands, a nose, an eye, armpit, bikini top and bottom, cleavage, armbands, and an Iguana throat all need repair!

-For this image I made a scan at 1200DPI giving me an enormous 9000 odd high pixel image and open it in Photoshop.
-I dont normally work this high a resolution but I was not taking chances with not enough data to work with.
+For this image, I made a scan at 1200DPI giving me an enormous 9000 odd high pixel image and open it in Photoshop.
+I don’t normally work this high a resolution but I was not taking chances with not enough data to work with.

 I started by clearing away the light dust and scratches which peppered the entire photo.
-The reconstruction started with cloning skin into place where possible, then patching to match in the tones and texture.
-This can also be achieved with the healing brush tool, by choosing texture from one area and “healing” it over another.
-Once I had skin in all the area that needed it i did the same for the clothing.
-Fingers were cut out and replicated and manipulated with “warp” just like in link at the top of this post.
+The reconstruction started with cloning skin into place, then patching to match in the tones and texture.
+This can also be achieved with the healing brush tool, by choosing some texture from one area and “healing” it over another.
+Once I had skin in all the area that needed it I did the same for the clothing.
+Fingers were cut out and replicated and manipulated with “warp” just like in the link at the top of this post.
 The armpit was tricky to get looking right but essentially used the clone and patch/heal method.

-The boys face required me to fix the right eye and the flip, and shrink and distort for use as the other eye.
+The boy’s face required me to fix the right eye and the flip, and shrink and distort for use as the other eye.
 The nose skin was cloned and shaded with dodge and burn tools.
 This is where the highlights are enhanced and the shadows are darkened to give shape and form.
-The Iguana throat was borrowed from a photo i found on the web.
+The Iguana throat was borrowed from a photo I found on the web.

 I was very pleased with the results as was my client.